-- For sale of advertising, which targets a customer who is resident in India, or a customer who accesses the advertising though an IP address located in India; and
+- For the sale of advertising, which targets a customer who is resident in India.
+Or a customer who accesses the advertising through an IP address located in India; and

-- For sale of data, collected from a person who is resident in India or from a person who uses an IP address located in India.
+- For the sale of data, a person who is resident in India or from a person who uses an IP address located in India.

-- To a person who buys goods or services, or both, uses an IP address located in India.
+- To a person who buys goods or services, or both, use an IP address located in India.

-The levy is not chargeable in the circumstance when the e-commerce supply or service being provided by the operator is connected with the permanent establishment of operator if any situated in India or when the transaction is covered by the levy provisions of Finance Act 2016 or where the turnover from e-commerce supply or service is less than Rs 2 Crores.
-Unlike the levy of Finance Act 2016, where the onus to deduct and deposit the levy was on the service recipient, here the operator is required to deposit the levy to the credit of the central government on a quarterly basis.
+The levy is not chargeable in the circumstance when the e-commerce supply or service being provided by the operator is connected with the permanent establishment of the operator if any situated in India or when the transaction is covered by the levy provisions of Finance Act 2016 or where the turnover from e-commerce supply or service is less than Rs 2 Crores.
+Unlike the levy of Finance Act 2016, where onus to deduct and deposit the levy was on the service recipient.
+Here the operator deposits the levy to the credit of the central government on a quarterly basis.

 Clarification on Equalisation Levy in Finance Act 2021

-The Indian finance Act 2020 has imposed 2% tax on sale of goods and services that take place through non-resident e-commerce operators having annual turnover of more than INR 20 million.
-At that time, it raises criticism from different part of globe that the levy was broad and unclear.
-Also, an U.S. trade representative office had concluded that India’s equalisation levy is ambiguous and fail to provide certainty to stakeholders.
+The Indian Finance Act 2020 has imposed a 2% tax on the sale of goods and services that take place through non-resident e-commerce operators having an annual turnover of more than INR 20 million.
+At that time, it raises criticism from different parts of the globe that the levy was broad and unclear.
+Also, a U.S. trade representative office had concluded that India’s equalization levy is ambiguous and fails to provide certainty to stakeholders.
 Indian Govt had issued its response stating that this levy is in line with the recommendations of the OECD.

-Budget 2021 has provided certain clarifications on the contours of equalisation levy for an online provider of goods and services.
-These clarifications are listed as under:
+Budget 2021 has provided certain clarifications on the contours of the equalisation levy for an online provider of goods and services.
+Thus, these clarifications are as under:

 - Clarified that tax on Royalty /FTS and Equalisation levy (EL) are mutually exclusive effective from 1st April 2020.
 EL shall not apply if consideration is taxable as Royalty/FTS.

-- Scope of online sale of goods /Online provision of services would include instances where one or more of the following activities are carried online (i.e. e-commerce supply or service will be subject to equalisation levy when any of the following activities take place online):
+- Scope of online sale of goods /Online provision of services includes instances where one or more of the following activities are carried online.
+These are e-commerce supply or service which are subject to an equalisation levy when any of the following activities take place online: